Nilson (footballer, born 1975): Persepolis

 On 17 July 2012, aged nearly 37, Nilson signed a two-year deal with Iranian club Persepolis FC.
 He helped his new team to finish second in 2013–14 and thus qualify for the AFC Champions League, keeping a Pro League-best 18 clean sheets.

-Nilson extended his contract for another year on 24 May 2014, but was released on 1 January 2015.
+Nilson extended his contract for another year on 24 May 2014, but was released in January 2015.

-Later years
+Later career

 On 10 July 2015, Nilson returned to Portugal with Moreirense FC.
 For the following campaign, still in that country but in the second tier, he joined C.F.
 União.

-International
+International career

 Nilson played for Brazil at under-20 level, and was part of the squad that finished runners-up in the 1995 FIFA World Youth Championship although he did not play.
 In late May 2011, he was invited by Portuguese coach Paulo Duarte to represent the Burkinabé national team, with the nation risking sanctions due to FIFA eligibility rules if he was selected; the following month, the player announced that he would no longer be eligible since a possible call up to the 2012 Africa Cup of Nations would have negative impact in his Vitória Guimarães career.

 Coaching career

 After retiring, Nilson worked as a coach, mainly in the state of Pernambuco and in amateur football.
 In quick succession, he was in charge of Flamengo Esporte Clube de Arcoverde, Sociedade Esportiva Ypiranga Futebol Clube, Sociedade Esportiva Decisão Futebol Clube, Vera Cruz Futebol Clube, Retrô Futebol Clube Brasil, Central Sport Club, Associação Cultural e Desportiva Potiguar and Associação Atlética Maguary.

+Nilson returned to Portugal on 9 January 2026, being appointed at Campeonato de Portugal club Oliveira do Hospital.